legacysurvey/legacypipe/doc/outline.md

 the final log-likelihood.
 For this, rather than the straight log-likelihood, we penalize models with negative fluxes.
 We compute the optimized chi-squared sums per band.
-For bands with positive flux, the chi-squared improvement versus the "nothing" model count /for/ the model, while bands with negative flux count /against/ the model.
+For bands with positive flux, the chi-squared improvement versus the "nothing" model count *for* the model, while bands with negative flux count *against* the model.
 This is quite a strong penalty for negative fluxes!

 For sources that were initially point sources, if the SimpleGalaxy